I'm 76 years old and am wondering when it's no longer necessary to get colon cancer screening? Is there an upper age limit?

-The USPSTF and ACP recommend that colon cancer screening be done using high-sensitivity fecal occult blood testing (FOBT), sigmoidoscopy with FOBT or colonoscopy.
+The USPSTF and ACP recommend that colon cancer screening be done using one or a combination of screening strategies:

 Talk with your doctor about what colon cancer screening option is best for you.
 Together, you can decide based on your overall health when screening may no longer be of benefit.

 Dec.
 03, 2019